theonej/theonej.github.io/_posts/2019-09-19-why-is-naming-things-hard.md

 I was slacking with one of the guys I work with, who I really respect, about naming things.
 He was reading some node code his team wrote ~ 6 months ago, and he was auditing it for a new initiative.

-At one point he slacked me something like `holly shit.  there's litterally a variable here named 'variable'`.
+At one point he slacked me something like `holy shit.  there's litterally a variable here named 'variable'`.
 We had a good laugh about naming things, but it got me thinking.

 Why is naming things hard?
 I mean, we're just assigning a name to something so we can reference it later.